LeonardMM28/SFSU_Orientation_Logistics/README.md

 # SFSU_Orientation_Logistics
 Platform to ease logistics during the SFSU Orientation.

------- The AWS account linked to this project was fully closed and deleted.
-Any exposed API keys are unusable.------
+---- The AWS account linked to this project was fully closed and deleted.
+Any exposed API keys are no longer usable or functional.----